Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Plugin No Longer Present - I'm notified that certain plugins are missing.
 Is this an issue?**
   - No, unless specifically noted.
 Some plugins may be merged or removed during optimization, which will not have a major impact on your save unless otherwise specified.

+- **Purifier - Why do I return to main menu after activating the purifier?
+Is this a bug?**
+  - You died.
+Try a different method of activating the purifier.

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
   - No. The Death Throes replacement plugin used here is stable.